 What Are Shallots?

-This perennial plant got the name shallot from and ancient Greeks who came across the food while trading in the ancient port of Ashkalon, now in Israel.
+This perennial plant got the name shallot from ancient Greeks who came across the food while trading in the ancient port of Ashkalon, now in Israel.
 In the 11th century, crusaders brought shallots to Europe from the Middle East.
-Shallots may have traveled from Central and Southeast Asia, but once they arrived in France, they became a big part of French cooking—and that's why to this day, it's still very much associated with classical French cuisine, despite the fact that it's used in dishes all over the world.
+Shallots may have traveled from Central and Southeast Asia, but once they arrived in France, they became a big part of French cooking.
+That's why to this day, shallots are still very much associated with classical French cuisine, despite the fact that they are cooked with all over the world.

 How to Cook With Shallots

-Unlike onions, shallots don't typically ause eyes to tear up when cut, and they can be used in many dishes where you want to add a layer of flavor that's not too pungent.
-This is one reason substituting onion for shallot should be taken lightly, and it's best not to if more than half-a-cup is needed.
-Though in small amounts the two ingredients can be used interchangeably.
+Unlike onions, shallots don't typically cause eyes to tear up when cut, and they can be used in many dishes where you want to add a layer of flavor that's not too pungent.
+This is one reason substituting onion for shallot should be taken lightly, and it's best not to if more than 1/2 cup is needed.
+In small amounts, the two ingredients can be used interchangeably.

 What Do Shallots Taste Like?

-Shallots have an onion-like flavor, though there's more of a sweetness and a mellowness to them where onions are sharper and more pungent.
+Shallots have an onion-like flavor, though they're sweeter and more mellow than the sharper onion.
 Raw, the taste leans more toward a red onion, spicy and astringent with a bit of juiciness to it.
-Once cooked, the sugars come out and it mellows that bite.
+Once cooked, the sugars come out and it softens that bite.

 Where to Buy Shallots

 Most grocery stores stock shallots, usually near garlic and onions.
 Sometimes you'll see them packaged in pairs or threes if a supermarket doesn't carry them loose, by weight.
-Shallots are also found in farmers' markets starting in July and early August, and throughout the summer and into fall.
+Shallots are also found in farmers' markets starting in late summer and throughout the winter, usually, depending on where you live.

 The three most popular types of shallots include the grey shallot, the Prisma shallot, and the Jersey or pink shallot.

-- The gray shallots have elongated bulbs and gray skin with a purplish flesh.
+- Gray shallots have elongated bulbs and gray skin with a purplish flesh.
 This variety, which is also called griselle, has a stronger taste than the pink types and is highly prized by chefs.

-- The Prisma has a deep pink skin that's more glossy than papery and, since they are easy to grow, the grocery stores tend to carry them.
+- Prisma shallots have a deep pink skin that's more glossy than papery and, since they are easy to grow, the grocery stores tend to carry them.

-- The pink shallot tends to be larger and more round than the grey one and has a milder flavor.
+- Pink shallots tend to be larger and more round than the grey ones and have a milder flavor.